 ESFJs are very social and popular butterflies who value relationships and supporting and nurturing others.
 They like to surround themselves with family and friends and always make sure that their loved ones are happy and okay.
 While they may like gossip and discussing practicalities, those preferences do not stem from a bad place.
 Above all else, out of all 16 personalities, ESFJs take their responsibility to help others very seriously.
 They love to be of service and are up to doing almost anything to help their community out, as long as they feel appreciated.
 You can always count on them to keep the harmony and stability in any social group.
 Caring, thoughtful and warm, nothing can hurt Supporters more than someone rejecting their ideas or lacking interest in their activities.

 Sometimes ESFJs can get too caught up in worry about their social status.
 Despite a lot of their good qualities — loyal, dutiful, sensitive and warm — stemming from this preoccupation with status, it can also play them a bad joke.
 It can cause them to be reluctant when it comes to being flexible and improvising, and can make them especially vulnerable to criticism.
 Their need for appreciation can sometimes be too much for people of other personality types and can be suffocating.
-This is why people of these Myers-Briggs personality traits need to remind themselves that often things aren’t personally targeted towards them, but rather are a result of a different point of view.
+This is why people of this personality type need to remind themselves that often things aren’t personally targeted towards them, but rather are a result of a different point of view.

 - Among the highest-scored types in resources available for handling stress